USING IRONPDF FOR JAVA

 The renderUrlAsPdf method takes a URL as input and creates PDF files from the web page's content.
 This method can handle complex pages, including those with JavaScript and CSS.

-Java PDF Renderer Library (Developer Tutorial): Figure 3
+Java PDF Renderer Library (Developer Tutorial), Figure 2: The output PDF file from a URL

 Extracting Text from PDFs